-Due to COVID-19 safety precautions and the reduction in the on-campus population for the Fall 2020 semester, we have modified the structure of the University’s dining program.
+Due to COVID-19 safety precautions and the reduction in the on-campus population, we have modified the structure of the University’s dining program.
 On the Main Campus, The Table @ Leo’s offers breakfast, lunch, and dinner seven days a week and accepts meal plans, flex dollars, and credit/debit transactions.
 Royal Jacket, located in the Leavey Center, offers additional dining options on the north end of campus seven days a week and accepts flex dollars, cash, and credit/debit transactions.Back to Top

 Main Campus Mail Services

 McShain Lounge (Small), located in McCarthy Hall, will be the temporary student mail and package distribution center beginning August 10, 2020.
 Students can pick up mail and packages between 10 a.m. and 4 p.m.
 Monday through Friday.
 Students must present their GOCard to retrieve any mail or packages addressed to them.

 Faculty and staff mail and packages will continue to be rerouted to the Mail Services department and distributed out of the Harris Building.
 Pickup of mail and packages continues to be available between 9 a.m. and 4 p.m.
 Monday through Friday.

 Beginning August 17, when most faculty and staff will no longer have GOCard access to the Harris Building, anyone coming to pick up mail or packages will need to call 202-687-5246 when you arrive.
 A member of the Mail Services onsite team will meet you outside the building.Back to Top